-Setting up the Electro-Motive GP38-2 Multiple Unit Lighting Controls
+Setting up the Electro-Motive GP38-2 & GP9RM Multiple Unit Lighting Controls

-The Electro-Motive GP38-2 has a switch on the wall behind the engineer's seat that has four settings.
+The Electro-Motive GP38-2 and GP9RM have a switch on the wall behind the engineer's seat that has four settings.
 These allow you to set up the way the headlights will work on the other locomotives in the consist.